srinivasaraogurram/education-qualification/README.md

 # education-qualification
-This site will provide details on Education Qualication
+This site will provide details on Education Qualifications